jnvsor/screencap/README.md

 # Screencap
-My screencap script allows me to capture video on linux faster than any normal programs can (Such as recordmydesktop, glc etc) by using pure avconv (ffmpeg) and x11grab.
+My screencap script allows me to capture video on linux faster than any normal programs can (Such as recordmydesktop, glc etc) by using pure FFmpeg and x11grab.

-* It can record and encode 1080p 30fps video realtime with a single CPU core and supports as many threads as avconv does (default 2)
+* It can record and encode 1080p 30fps video realtime with a single CPU core and supports as many threads as you want (default 2)
 * It records audio from pulseaudio and allows you to save different audio sources to different audio tracks.
-You can then split off these audio tracks and effectively edit commentary after recording.
+This lets you edit microphone commentary separately from system audio.
-* Pass `--` as an option and the following options will be sent to the end of the avconv command, for instance, in order to stream to twitch.
+* Pass `--` as an option and the following options will be sent to the end of the FFmpeg command, for instance in order to stream to twitch.

 ### Installation
 #### Prerequisites
 * Pulseaudio sound server
-* avconv or ffmpeg compiled with:
+* FFmpeg compiled with:
   * enable-x11grab
   * enable-libpulse
   * enable-libmp3lame
   * enable-libx264
   * enable-filters
   * enable-pthreads
   There are many more useful options to compile it with (rtmp for streaming, vaapi & vdpau for performance etc) but these are required for the default settings.
-Check if your distribution's package has these options with `avconv -loglevel 99`
 * A compositing window manager wouldn't hurt

 #### Setup